 Like Jiufen, Tamsui is a great place to visit and spend the day from Taipei.
 Located at the end of the MRT’s Red Line, it’s a charming seaside town known for interesting regional delicacies like ah-gei and iron eggs.

 Things to Try: Ah-gei, iron eggs, tower ice cream

 Pros: Pleasant atmosphere, unique food items, great place to spend the day

 If you visit Tamsui, then be sure to try ah-gei.
 It’s a specialty of Tamsui District and consists of fried tofu skin stuffed with cooked green bean noodles and sealed with surimi, a fish paste mixture.

-Many places in Tamsui offer ah-gei, but one of the best places to try it is at the Original Ah-Gei shop which is credited for inventing the dish in 1965.
+Many places along Tamsui Old Street offer ah-gei, but one of the best places to try it is at the Original Ah-Gei shop which is credited for inventing the dish in 1965.